Estimated reading time: 4 minutes

 Makalu region is realized for its enormous variety of plants, animals and people.
 For example, the area contains 25 species of rhododendron, 47 types of orchids, and 56 rare plants.
 Similarly, this national park has some wildlife animals such as Snow Leopards, Red Panda, Musk Deer, and Wild Boar.

 The national park’s headquarters or office is at Murmidana, Seduwa.
-There is a kerosene depot at Makalu Tourism Association and private lodges in Tashingaou, which sell to the trekking groups.
+A kerosene depot at Makalu Tourism Association and private lodges in Tashingaou sell to the trekking groups.
 They also provide local porters to trekking groups.
 These days, there are basic tea houses along the route to the Base Camp.
-Thus, always recommended to go with camping equipment with the full support of a guide, cook and porters.
+Thus, always recommend camping equipment with the support of a guide, cook and porters.